evidentlyai/evidently/docs/book/presets/target-drift.md

 ## Data Requirements

+* You will need **two** datasets.
+The **reference** dataset serves as a benchmark.
+Evidently analyzes the change by comparing the **current** production data to the **reference** data.

-To run this preset, you need to have **target and/or prediction** columns available.
+* To run this preset, you need to have **target and/or prediction** columns available.
 Input features are optional.
 Pass them if you want to analyze the correlations between the features and target (prediction).
 Evidently estimates the drift for the **target** and **predictions** in the same manner.
 If you pass both columns, Evidently will generate two sets of plots.
 If you pass only one of them (either target or predictions), Evidently will build one set of plots.

-You will need **two** datasets.
-The **reference** dataset serves as a benchmark.
-Evidently analyzes the change by comparing the **current** production data to the **reference** data.
+* **Column mapping**.
+Evidently can evaluate drift both for numerical and categorical targets.
+You can explicitly specify the type of target using the task parameter in [column mapping](../input-data/column-mapping.md).
+If it is not specified, Evidently will try to identify the target type automatically.
+It is recommended to use column mapping to avoid errors.

 ## How it looks